ericsakmar/showsnearme-web/README.md

 ## No Longer in Production

-Due to changes in the Facebook API, specifically with the `/page/events` endpoint, this is application no longer works.
+Due to changes in the Facebook API, specifically with the `/page/events` endpoint, this application no longer works.

 ## Build Setup